guangzhili39/machinelearning/facialRecognition/README.md

 For enterprise version, we need one server.py and one client.py.
 Server.py runs as a demon with its IP address, and listen on a specific port, all clients connect to the IP address and port using sockets.
 It is still in a very early stage.

+To run it in command line:
+conda activate
+python GLIF.py